Pisco

 LA CARAVEDO

-The origins of pisco can be traced back to the days when the Spanish Conquistadores invaded Peru in 1532.
-At the time, the wine the Conquistadores brought with them was scarce and destined only for the Holy Church.
-In 1553, to meet the growing demand for wine in the new country.
-Marquis Francisco de Caravantes imported grapes from the Spanish Canary Islands.
-By 1563 vineyards were planted in the sunny lands of the arid city of Ica in the south of Peru.
-Which became the cradle of pisco in Peru.
+The origins of pisco trace back to 1532, when Spanish Conquistadores arrived in Peru.
+At the time, imported wine was scarce and reserved solely for the Holy Church.
+By 1553, to meet growing demand, Marquis Francisco de Caravantes brought grapes from the Spanish Canary Islands.
+Within a decade, vineyards flourished in the sunny, arid lands of Ica—soon to become the cradle of pisco.

 1560

-Spaniard Francisco de Caravantes introduces European grapes to Peru with the express intent of making wine for church masses.
+Spaniard Francisco de Caravantes introduces European grapes to Peru for the express purpose of producing wine for church masses.

 1604

-The vineyards in Ica, Peru thrive, producing 81 million liters of wine; strong production takes off in several other coastal regions.
+Vineyards in Ica, Peru thrive, producing 81 million liters of wine; strong production emerges in other coastal regions.

 1613

-The first written reference to pisco appears in the will of a vineyard owner who knew what his heirs wanted.
+The first written reference to pisco appears in the will of a vineyard owner.

 1684